Blast at Afghan news agency in Kabul kills dozens

 According to a report this month by media freedom group Reporters without Borders, Afghanistan is among the world’s most dangerous countries for media workers with two journalists and five media assistants killed doing their jobs in 2017, before Thursday’s attack.

-Reporting by Abdul Aziz Ibrahimi; writing by James Mackenzie; Editing by Nick Macfie, Robert Birsel
+Reporting by Abdul Aziz Ibrahimi; writing by James Mackenzie; Editing by Nick Macfie